algbio/themisto/README.md

 Usage:
   build [OPTION...]

-      --load-boss               If given, loads a precomputed BOSS from the index directory
   -k, --node-length arg         The k of the k-mers.
-Required only if
-                                --load-boss is not given -i, --input-file arg          The input sequences in FASTA or FASTQ format.
+  -i, --input-file arg          The input sequences in FASTA or FASTQ
+                                format.
 The format is inferred from the file extension.
 Recognized file extensions